 With millions of good Samaritans regularly donating a portion of their paycheck to good causes, charities are booming… unfortunately, not all of the money going into them is coming out the way we think.
 Donate $10 to certain charities, and rather than the full amount (or the full amount minus a small handling fee) going to the advertised cause, most of it will be siphoned off into the foundation’s executives bank account, mishandled, or otherwise misappropriated.
 The amount that actually makes its way to where you think it’s going ends up representing only a tiny fraction of the donation.
 Of course, we’ve no wish to tarnish all charities with the same brush, and by and large, most philanthropic foundations do exactly what they advertise on the tin.
-But it pays to be cautious… here, in no particular order, we take a look at some of the worst charities of 2019.
+But it pays to be cautious… here, in no particular order, we take a look at some of the worst charities.

 1. Cancer Fund of America